signalbash/how_are_we_stranded_here/README.rst

 It first creates a kallisto index (or uses a pre-made index) of your organisms transcriptome.

-It then maps a small subset of reads (default 2 million) to the transcriptome, and uses kallisto's --genomebam argument to project pseudoalignments to genome sorted BAM file.
+It then maps a small subset of reads (default 200000) to the transcriptome, and uses kallisto's --genomebam argument to project pseudoalignments to genome sorted BAM file.

 It finally runs RSeQC's infer_experiment.py to check which direction reads from the first and second pairs are aligned in relation to the transcript strand, and provides output with the likely strandedness of your data.